cpmech/gosl/README.md

 (see each subdirectory for more information)

+For the sake of maintenance (see next section), we have removed the previous `mpi` sub-package.
+However, we recommend the external library [gompi](https://github.com/sbromberger/gompi) if you plan to use MPI.

 ## Previous version

 The previous version, including more packages, is [available here ](https://github.com/cpmech/gosl/tree/stable-1.1.3) and can be used with the Docker image 1.1.3 as in this [hello gosl example](https://github.com/cpmech/hello-gosl-old-1.1.3).